Xiphophorus: Research

 Hybridization: Xiphophorus is a leading animal model systems in the study of hybridization between species.
 In particular, studies in Xiphophorus provided some early evidence that recombination controlled patterns of ancestry in hybrid genomes.
 An interesting consequence of hybridization is the origin of spontaneous melanoma in hybrids.
 For example, in the well-studied Gordon-Kosswig cross between X. maculatus and X. hellerii, hybrids develop spontaneous melanoma due to an interaction between the oncogene xmrk and a repressor locus on a distinct chromosome.

 Pigmentation: Xiphophorus pigmentation has been investigated since the 1920s using classical genetics techniques such as crosses.
 As a result, inheritance patterns of many traits have been described.
 More recently, researchers have identified specific genes and even mutations causing pigment pattern variation (for instance, a spot allowing males to mimic females) and investigated selective mechanisms on these traits.

 Sexual selection: Researchers since Darwin have studied Xiphophorus species for their sexually selected ornaments (e.g. caudal fin "swords").
 More recent studies have focused on male ornamentation, courtship strategies, and female mate choice.

+Etymology

+The genus name Xiphophorus derives from the Ancient Greek words ξίφος (xíphos), meaning 'sword', and φόρος (phóros), meaning 'bearing', referring to the gonopodium on the males.